 Cynthia Shafer-Elliott, Ph.D.

-Associate Dean, Associate Professor - The Faculty of Theology
+Associate Dean, Associate Professor - School of Theology & Leadership

 - Ph.D, Biblical Studies, the University of Sheffield, Sheffield, England.
 2011.